-The most commonly used options for image adjustments are accessed through two menus: Size and Position (Menu 1) and Image Settings (Menu 2), both of which appear in the Main menu.
+The most commonly used options for image adjustments are accessed through two menus: Size and Position () and Image Settings (), both of which appear in the Main menu.
 From either of these two menus, you can change settings affecting the image from the current channel by working with the appropriate slide bars, checkboxes and pull-down lists.
-Will return to the previous menu (or to the presentation, if from the Main menu) and accept any changes you may have entered.
+Exit will return to the previous menu (or to the presentation, if from the Main menu) and accept any changes you may have entered.
 Settings are saved with the current channel.

 From your presentation, you can access any of the individual options in these menus by pressing followed by the appropriate two-digit number representing their location in the menu system.
-For example, press for example, press for quickly access the "Gamma" option in the Image Settings menu.
+For example, press for example, p

 Note that for certain options, you may prefer to use a "direct key" from presentation level to go directly to a particular option without traveling through the menu system (available for certain display parameters only).
-For example, press contrast to access the "contrast" slide bar immediately.
-Press (Eq.) to return to your presentation.
+For example, press contrast "slide bar immediately.
+Press Exit" to return to your presentation.

 NOTES: 1) To hide these "direct" slide bars, disable the "Display Slide bars" checkbox in the Menu Preferences menu.
-2) To hide the entire menu system from view, turn off the on-screen display by pressing (SD).
+2) To hide the entire menu system from view, turn off the on-screen display by pressing (SS) .

-Before You Begin ► Use Auto Setup ( Auto )
+Before You Begin ► Use Auto Setup ((Auto)